-During these years, Jonathan was a student of the Howard County Public School System (HCPSS), as he attended Thunder Hill Elementary School, Oakland Mills Middle School, and Howard High School.
-In addition, he played travel soccer for the Soccer Association of Columbia (SAC), as well as at Howard High School, and beyond.
+During these years, Jonathan was a student of the Howard County Public School System (HCPSS), attending Thunder Hill Elementary School, Oakland Mills Middle School, and Howard High School.
+In addition, he played travel soccer for the Soccer Association of Columbia (SAC), as well as at Howard High School.
 He excelled as a soccer player, and earned numerous honors and awards.
-It was near the end of his high school years, while working as a camp counselor at various soccer camps, when Jonathan realized his true passion—working with kids.
+Towards the end of his high school years and while working as a camp counselor at various camps, he realized his true passion: working with kids.

-Upon this realization and after a few detours, Jonathan went on to obtain a Bachelor of Arts degree in English with a minor in psychology, as well as his teaching preparatory training from the University of Maryland, Baltimore County (UMBC).
-Following this, Jonathan was given the opportunity to bring things full circle by teaching for HCPSS and at his alma mater, Thunder Hill Elementary School.
-During his time as an HCPSS educator, Jonathan has taught in grades two through five.
-In 2019, Jonathan earned a master of arts in educational leadership from Loyola University Maryland.
-In that same year, he also acquired his administration I and II certificates, a certificate as a teacher of English to Speakers of Other Languages (ESOL), and a Maryland Advanced Professional Certificate (APC) in teaching.
+Jonathan obtained a bachelor’s in English with a minor in psychology, as well as his teaching preparatory training from the University of Maryland Baltimore County (UMBC).
+After graduating, he was given the opportunity to expand on his teaching skills through HCPSS and at his alma mater, Thunder Hill Elementary School.
+During his time as an HCPSS educator, Jonathan taught 2nd through 5th grade.
+In 2019, Jonathan earned a master’s in educational leadership from Loyola University Maryland.
+In that same year, he acquired his administration I and II certificates, a certificate as a teacher of English to Speakers of Other Languages (ESOL), and a Maryland Advanced Professional Certificate (APC) in teaching.
 After working for HCPSS for eight years, Jonathan recently moved over to Baltimore City Public Schools as a Blueprint Literacy Coach at James McHenry Elementary and Middle School.